 On Jung’s “The Shadow”

 Lots of us work hard to avoid having to stop and look too closely at what one of the fathers of modern psychology, Carl Jung, called our “shadow side.”
-Even in modern psychology, if people use the term “shadow side” it’s usually negative- but Jung’s work actually teaches that when we turn towards the shadow side instead of running, we discover it’s not good or bad, it’s just an unfamiliar part of us.
+This shadow side includes both repressed and ignored parts of our “self.”
+Even in modern psychology, if people use the term “shadow side” it is usually negative – but Jung’s work actually teaches us that when we turn towards the shadow side instead of running, we discover it’s not good or bad, it’s just an unfamiliar part of us.

 For many of us, our shadow side may contain unique gifts and strengths that we never knew we had.
 Sometimes what our “shadow side” contains is simply parts of ourselves that weren’t valued in our families, schools, or social circles when we were growing up.